Who to contact

 Applications for Credit

-If you wish to seek credit (or exemption) for previous study you must submit a credit application form and supporting documentation to ARTS Student Central, well in advance of the semester start date, for consideration.
+If you wish to seek Advanced Standing (credit) or Recognised Prior Learning for previous study you must submit a credit application form and supporting documentation to ARTS Student Central, well in advance of the semester start date, for consideration.

 - Credit cannot be processed if documentation is incomplete.